The Economics

 One recurring habit

 Throughout, you will meet a small green box labelled Translate.
-Each one takes a number too big to feel and restates it as one you can — a yearly loss as a daily burn rate, an aggregate spend as a figure per person, a capital commitment as something physical.
-The boxes are not decoration.
-They are the single habit this booklet is trying to install: never repeat a frontier number you have not first converted into something a person can picture.
+Each one takes a number too big to feel and restates it as one you can: a yearly loss as a daily burn rate, an aggregate spend as a figure per person, a capital commitment as something physical.
+The boxes are not decoration but the one habit this booklet is trying to install: never repeat a frontier number you have not first converted into something a person can picture.

-Anthropic reported a $30 billion revenue run rate in April 2026.1 “Run rate” means: take the best recent month, multiply by twelve.
+Anthropic reported a $30 billion revenue run rate in April 2026.1 “Run rate” means, near enough: take the best recent month, multiply by twelve (Ledger 2 shows the exact mechanic).
 So the underlying claim is really “we earned about $2.5 billion in our best month.”
-That is still extraordinary — but it is a different, smaller, more honest sentence than the headline, and you can hold it in your head.
+That is still extraordinary, but it is a different, smaller, more honest sentence than the headline, and you can hold it in your head.

 How a Lab Works